+Definition

-- A. Definition: A building-mounted, doublesided sign with the two faces generally perpendicular to the building wall, not to include signs located on a canopy, awning, or marquee. - B. Regulations: - 1.
-No portion of a projecting signs shall project more than four (4) feet from the face of the building.
+A building-mounted, double-sided sign with the two faces generally perpendicular to the building wall, not to include signs located on a canopy, awning, or marquee.

+General Regulations

-- 2. Projecting signs shall be a minimum of eight (8) feet above the finished grade. - 3.
-Illumination is prohibited. - 4.
-Projecting signs under an arcade, canopy or covered porch outside of the right-of-way shall not count towards the maximum square footage allowed.
+- A. No portion of a projecting signs shall project more than 4 feet from the face of the building. - B. Projecting signs shall be a minimum of 8 feet above the finished grade. - C. Illumination is prohibited. - D. Shall only be permitted on the front facade. - E. Projecting signs under an arcade or covered porch outside of the right-of-way shall not count towards the maximum square footage allowed.